- Mars once had liquid water on the surface and could have supported life.

 Humans have sent more spacecraft to Mars than any other world beyond Earth.
-Today, there are eight missions operating on or around the planet, with three more due to arrive in 2021 to kick off the next generation of exploration.
+Today, there are eleven missions operating on or around the planet, shaping the next generation of exploration.

 The United States and Soviet Union began sending robotic probes to Mars in the 1960s.
 Many of those early attempts failed, until NASA's Mariner 4 spacecraft successfully flew by Mars in 1965, revealing a barren landscape.
 Later missions saw Earth-like deltas and canyons suggesting that liquid water had shaped the surface.

 The NASA Viking landers of the mid-1970s — the first to land on Mars successfully — tested the Martian soil to look for possible signs of life.
 The results showed no clear evidence for the presence of living microorganisms in the soil near the landing sites.

 To determine whether or not life once existed on Mars — and possibly still exists underground today — NASA initiated the Mars Exploration Program in the mid-1990s to systematically explore the Red Planet.
 In 2000, the program adopted a goal to "follow the water."
 Because liquid water is essential to life on Earth, the search for life elsewhere starts by looking in places where this key ingredient exists or used to exist.